truenas/documentation/content/CORE/CORETutorials/Sharing/AFP/AFPShare.md

 ## Start or Stop AFP Service

-To begin advertising the AFP shared location, go to **Services** and click the toggle to start or stop the **AFP** service, depending on the current state.
-Hover the mouse over the toggle to see the current state of the service.
+To begin advertising the AFP shared location, go to **Services**.
+To determine the current state of the AFP service, hover the mouse over the toggle.
 The toggle turns blue when it is running.
+Click the AFP toggle to start the service if it is not running, or to stop the service if it is already running.
 To automatically start the service after TrueNAS boots, select **Start Automatically**.

 ### Changing AFP Service settings